stereobooster/stereobooster.com/content/posts/programming-urban-legends/index.md

 - It doesn't prove that program behaves as expected
 - It doesn't prove that the program will have no issues with memory
 - It doesn't prove that the program will produce result instead of running infinitely (it is unprovable for Turing complete systems in general).
-This is based on my current understanding but simply typed lambda calculus isn't Turing complete.
+This is based on my current understanding but simply typed lambda calculus isn't Turing complete 🤔.